520 Heco Wood & Coal Cookstove

 Obadiah's is partnering with Heco to exclusively represent the leading edge Amish line of wood and coal burning cookstoves.
 The Heco wood-fired heating stoves with baking ovens are one of the few advanced kitchen cook ranges that provide secondary combustion reburn tubes inside the firebox that are currently available in the North American market.
 The Heco product line of cooking and heating ranges are built with quality USA materials, and are fully assembled and shipped directly from the factory in PA.
-This beautiful wood cookstoves offers everything you would expect on an Amish heating stove, with a 5-year warranty to boot!.
+These beautiful wood cookstoves offer everything you would expect on an Amish heating stove, with a 5-year warranty to boot!.
 The Heco has many upgraded features to meet the demands of modern-day cooking.
 The standard porcelain enamel cooktop provides easy clean up for spills while cooking.
 The 420 wood burning cook stove provides the oven cleanout on the front of the stove for easy access cleaning, perfect for tight clearance applications.

 The Heco wood cookstoves are manufactured and produced by the Amish in PA.
-Obadiah's has contributed various design ideas which have been collaborated into these wood-burning cook ranges.
+Obadiah's has contributed various design ideas that have been collaborated into these wood-burning cook ranges.
 This wood cookstove is sure to please all your heating, cooking, baking, and hot water needs.
-With upgrades options and styles to fit any style decor.
+With upgrades options and styles to fit any style of decor.

-Heco wood cook stoves are made from American steel.
+Heco wood cookstoves are made from American steel.